SpinningVinyl/PreConsonant2021/README.md

 My version of the PreConsonant features the following improvements compared to the original:

- - a much better PCB layout with full ground plane;
+ - a more efficient PCB layout with full ground plane;
  - the PCB has enough space for audiophile grade components, namely input and output coupling capacitors;
  - increased gain (39dB at 1kHz vs 34dB at 1kHz for the original);
  - the level adjustment pots at the output have been removed; they probably made a lot of sense when the average integrated amplifier had input sensitivity of ~250mV and typical analogue sources, such as tuners, had output levels between 80 and 300mV.
-Today we live in a different world: most digital sources have output voltage of 2V RMS, and most amplifiers have much lower sensitivity than in the 1970s.
+Today we live in a different world: most digital sources have output voltage of 2V RMS, and most amplifiers have much lower sensitivity than in the 1970s, making trimpots at the outputs completely unnecessary.

-### Technical specifications
+### Technical specifications (based on actual measurements)

- - RIAA frequency response deviation: within +/- 1dB (provided that you use the recommended components for the RIAA network).
+ - RIAA frequency response deviation, 100Hz-20kHz: within 0.2dB.
- - Input overload level at 1 kHz: 112 mV.
+ - RIAA frequency response deviation, 20Hz-20kHz: within 0.4dB.
- - Overload margin: not less than 27dB (ref.
-5mV input at 1kHz when powered from +24V supply).
+ - Input overload level at 1 kHz: 112 mV (when powered from a 24V DC supply).
  - Signal to noise ratio: greater than 72dB (ref.
 5mV input at 1kHz).
- - Total harmonic distortion: less than 0.01% (ref.
-16mV input at 1kHz).
+ - Total harmonic distortion: less than 0.008% (ref.
+20mV input at 1kHz).
  - Recommended power supply: 24V DC, e.g. [this one](https://github.com/SpinningVinyl/PreConsonantPSU).

 ### Documentation